KestrelInstitute/Specware/UserDoc/sources/isabelle-interface/usage.rst

 obligation should appear after ``proof Isa``, on the same line.
 There are rare cases where an obligation is inserted between a definition and an immediately following proof script, which causes the proof script to be ignored.
-If this happen, then the name of the op should be explicitly given.
+If this happens, then the name of the op should be explicitly given.

-If the user does not supply a proof script for a theorem then the translator will supply the script ``by auto`` which may be all that is required to prove simple theorems.
+If the user does not supply a proof script for a theorem, then the translator will supply the script ``by auto`` which may be all that is required to prove simple theorems.